NinaBrbd/topic-modelling/README.md

 Clone the repo.

-`git clone`
+`git clone
+cd topic-modelling`

-Install requirements.
-(Create a virtual environment first).
+Create a virtual environment.

+On macOS/Linux:

+ `python3 -m venv .env
+ source .env/bin/activate`

+Install required dependencies.

-`pip install requirements.txt`
+`pip install -r requirements.txt`

-Start the API.
+Run the FastAPI.

 `uvicorn main:app`

-You can only make a single prediction at the time.
+You can only make a single prediction at the time by filling the forms.

+## API Endpoints

+The FastAPI app provides the following endpoints:

+- `/` : Accept a Form (text string) and predicts the label using the trained BERTopic model (GET and POST)

 ## Model